joshmaglione/BRational/md_files/docs/brat-methods.md

 Additional argument:

+- `factor`: factor the numerator polynomial.
+Default: `False`.
-- `split`: If true, returns a pair of strings formatted in $\LaTeX$: the first is the numerator and the second is the denominator.
+- `split`: if true, returns a pair of strings formatted in $\LaTeX$: the first is the numerator and the second is the denominator.
 Default: `False`.

 #### Example